vishnuraosharma/exploratory-data-analysis/README.md

 ## Overview

 This repository contains code and resources related to exploratory data analysis (EDA) across topics that I find interesting.
-Right now the content is all about food, which should tell you a lot about me.
+Right now the content is only about food, which should tell you a lot about me.

 ## Getting Started